hashemelezabi/old_site/index.md

 # Hello!

-{% smallmarginfigure "my-photo" "assets/img/me.jpg" "At beautiful Yosemite" %}
+{% smallmarginfigure "my-photo" "assets/img/me.jpg" "" %}

 I'm Hashem -- thanks for visiting my website.
 I'm an undergraduate student at Stanford University majoring in Computer Science with a minor in Mathematics.
 I'm interested in algorithms, machine learning, and computer systems.